Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Process of Capability Estimation

 \subsection{System Modeling}

-In this section, we will utilize the 'LinDist Flow' equations for an unbalanced three-phase distribution system by \cite{arnold_optimal_2016} to develop a graph-representation model \cite{zhu_fast_2016}.
-Consider a radial distribution network with $N+1$ nodes represented by a tree graph $\mathcal{T}=(\mathcal{N},\mathcal{E}$), where $\mathcal{N}:=\{0,1,\cdots,N\}$ is a set of distribution nodes, indexed by $i$ and $j$.
+In this section, we will utilize the linearized \textit{'LinDist3 Flow'} equations \cite{arnold_optimal_2016} for an unbalanced three-phase DS to develop a graph-representation model \cite{zhu_fast_2016}.
+Consider a radial DS with $N+1$ nodes represented by a tree graph $\mathcal{T}=(\mathcal{N},\mathcal{E}$), where $\mathcal{N}:=\{0,1,\cdots,N\}$ is a set of DS nodes, indexed by $i$ and $j$.
 For simplicity, let's assume each $i\in \mathcal{N}$ has all three phases $a,b$ and $c$.
 The set $\mathcal{E}:=\{(i,j)\}$ contains all line segments with $i$ as the upstream and $j$ as the downstream node.
 Each line element $(i,j) \in \mathcal{E}$ will also have three phases.
 The subset $\mathcal{N}_j$ is a collection of all immediate downstream neighboring buses of node $j$.
 The secondary side of the substation is denoted by node 0.
-A typical network example is shown in Fig. .
 Let $M$ be an $3N\times 3N$ graph incidence matrix of $\mathcal{T}$.
-The $l^{th}$ column of matrix $M$ corresponds to line segment $(i,j)\in \mathcal{E}$ with entries $M(i,k)=e$ and $M(j,k)=-e$, where $e$ is a $3 \times 3$ identity matrix.
+The $l^{th}$ column of matrix $M$ corresponds to the line segment $(i,j)\in \mathcal{E}$ with entries $M(i,k)=e$ and $M(j,k)=-e$, where $e$ is a $3 \times 3$ identity matrix.
 All other entries of $M$ are zero.
 Now, according to \textit{LinDist3Flow} model, the voltages at node $i$ and $j$ can be written as